VOLUME 4 Aircraft equipment and operational authorizations

 B. Physical Characteristics.
 Physical characteristics of a runway

-environment become increasingly important as seeing-conditions
+environment become increasingly important as seeing-conditions deteriorate.

-undesirable visual illusions and can cause hard or long landings.
+and can cause hard or long landings.
 Longer runway lengths are necessary for

 reasons such as the tendency to land further down the runway because of visual

 illusions and the increased difficulty in controlling the aircraft’s flightpath.
-The topography

-and automatic landing systems.
+systems, and automatic landing systems.

 1) The operation of automatic landing systems and other systems

 that provide flight guidance during flare and landing (such as HUD) is dependent

-on input from radio altimeters.
+on input from RAs.
 As a result, the flare profile, touchdown sink rate, and

 touchdown point can be adversely affected by the profile of the pre-threshold

 terrain.
-Where the pre-threshold terrain for a particular runway could affect safe operations (examples
+Where the pre-threshold terrain for a particular runway could affect

-aircraft is not adversely affected by the pre-threshold terrain profile.
+particular aircraft is not adversely affected by the pre-threshold terrain profile.

 2) Additionally, the pre-threshold terrain at certain runways